In-Context Learning Without Copying: Background

-Both synthetic and natural language setups have shown that the development of induction circuits is associated with rapid phase transitions as it starts to acquire prefix-matching and inductive copying capabilities \citep{edelman2024the, reddy2024the, olsson2022context}.
+Both synthetic and natural language setups have shown that the development of induction circuits is associated with rapid phase transitions as the model starts to display prefix-matching and inductive copying capabilities \citep{edelman2024the, reddy2024the, olsson2022context}.
 After the model rapidly learns induction heads, it also experiences a general increase in ICL capabilities later in training for natural language setups.
-Theoretical work has identified data distributional properties that drive the emergence of in-context learning \cite{10.5555/3600270.3601641} and shown the importance of repetition throughout data distribution for emergent behavior of large language models \cite{zucchet2025emergencesparseattentionimpact}.
-Building on prior work, we examine the importance of induction heads' ability to perform inductive copying for in context learning.
-Leveraging these insights, we directly manipulate the training data distribution in a natural language setting such that there is no incentive to learn inductive copying, and observe the resultant model's ICL capabilities.
+Theoretical work has identified data distributional properties that drive the emergence of in-context learning \cite{10.5555/3600270.3601641} and shown the importance of repetition in the data distribution for emergent behavior of large language models \cite{zucchet2025emergencesparseattentionimpact}.
+Building on prior work, we examine whether induction heads are a necessary developmental prerequisite for learning abstractive ICL capabilities.
+We directly manipulate the training distribution to suppress the incentive for learning inductive copying.